 Recipe Tips & Notes

-- The Chicken.
-Bone-in chicken parts are more traditionally used in Hungarian chicken paprikash, though you can use any cut of chicken you’d like.
+Best Chicken for Paprika Chicken.
+Bone-in chicken parts are more traditionally used in Hungarian chicken paprikash, though you can use any cut of chicken you'd like.
 Try it with skinless, boneless chicken thighs or chicken breast for a healthier version.
-You’ll save a lot of calories that way and the flavor is still delicious.

-- The Paprika.
 The liberal use of the popular Hungarian spice, paprika, is what gives this dish its name.
 There are many varieties produced in Hungary with 8 different types, ranging in heat level and pungency.
-Some are smoked, some sweet and some hot.
-You can use any of them for this recipe.
-I like to use a sweeter smoked Hungarian paprika as well as hot paprika.
-Learn all about the spice, paprika.

 What to Serve with Chicken Paprikash

-That’s it, my friends!
-Home cooks rejoice in your new easy favorite chicken dish!
+That's it, my friends!
+Home cooks rejoice in your new favorite easy chicken dish!
 I hope you enjoy my chicken paprikash recipe.
-It’s so good!
+It's so good!
+Paprika chicken!
 Let me know if you make it, and if you enjoy it.